 Published six times a year, Food Science and Technology International is a highly ranked, peer reviewed scholarly journal publishing high-quality articles by leading researchers of food science and technology, covering:

-food processing engineering · composition · safety · nutritional quality · biotechnology · quality · physical properties · microstructure · microbiology · packaging · sensory analysis, bioprocessing · postharvest technology. publishes peer-reviewed high-quality articles by leading researchers of food science and technology that provide essential information for food scientists throughout the world.
+food processing engineering · composition · safety · nutritional quality · biotechnology · quality · physical properties · microstructure · microbiology · packaging · sensory analysis, bioprocessing · postharvest technology

 In addition, the journal publishes critical reviews, book reviews, brief scientific notes, and coverage of international congresses

-Manuscripts dealing with science and technology of food and beverages will be considered for publication in Food Science and Technology International, on the strict understanding that the material in whole or in part has not been, nor is being considered for publication elsewhere.
+Manuscripts dealing with science and technology of food and beverages will be considered for publication in Food Science and Technology International.

 Manuscripts are considered for publication with the understanding that they have not been published previously and are not under consideration by another publication.